OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:6

-He did not know what to say, for they were terrified.
+Peter was at a loss for words, for they were filled with fear.

 ## Mark 9:7